Collits' Inn

-Collits' Inn is a heritage-listed former inn and now functions, accommodation and restaurant at Hartley Vale Road, Hartley Vale, City of Lithgow, New South Wales, Australia.
+Collits' Inn is a heritage-listed former inn and now functions, accommodation and restaurant at Hartley Vale Road, Hartley Vale in the Central West region of New South Wales, Australia.
 It was designed by Pierce Collits and built in 1823.
 It is also known as Collitts Inn and Golden Fleece Inn.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Pierce Collits was transported to New South Wales in 1801.
 His wife, Mary, accompanied him on the Minorca as a free woman, and in 1803 she received a grant of 28 ha on the Castlereagh flood-plain.
 Macquarie pardoned Pierce in 1810, he became a substantial grazier and held various government positions.
 After obtaining an additional 20 ha at Prospect, the Collits family was allowed to settle over the Blue Mountains in 1821 with 145 head of cattle, but Pierce remained as Chief constable on the Nepean until 1823.
 In 1823 both Lawson's Long Alley down from Mount York, by-passing Coxs Road of 1812, and Bells Line of Road descending midway along Darling Causeway were created.
 Collits built an inn near the convergence of these roads in the same year, 1823: the inn is shown on Surveyor Hoddle's 1823 map of Bells Line.

 Until Mitchell opened Victoria Pass in 1832, Collits Inn, the Golden Fleece, was the premier hostelry on the old western road.
 It was also a leading place for stock mustering and stock sales, so Collits had substantial holding paddocks on the 80 ha portion 27 (where the Inn was sited) and on the adjacent 60 ha of portion 29 to the south (where the cemetery was established).
 By 1828 Collits was running 360 cattle and 300 sheep of his own.